 Since the matra ୗ (U+0B57) ORIYA AU LENTH MARK is not in current use by the Oriya script community, it is decided by the NBGP to exclude it.
 Also, “ଌ” U+0B0C, “ୡ” U+0B61, “ୢ” U+0B62 and ”ୣ” U+0B63 are rarely used in modern days.

 The character Va “ଵ”(0B35) is used in form of hand written character by few linguistics or has recently been used in a few websites on the internet.
-But this code point is not very frequently used in mass educational institutions, printed in mass communication like, newspapers or magazines.
+But this code point is not very frequently used in mass educational institutions, printed in mass communication, like newspapers or magazines.
 Some text books in the schools and college explain the plosive "Ba" ବ(0B2C) and non-plosive "Va" ଵ(0B35) separately as "vargya" and "avargya" respectively.

 The public comment version of the Oriya Script LGR, NBGP had included the character Va “ଵ”(0B35) in the repertoire.
-However, the public comment feedback suggested that this use was not sufficiently common, and further analysis by NBGP concluded that "Va" ଵ(0B35) is not used in commonly printed books, magazines, etc. Therefore it is excluded from the repertoire.
+However, the public comment feedback suggested that this use was not sufficiently common, and further analysis by NBGP concluded that "Va" ଵ(0B35) is not used in commonly printed books, magazines, etc. Therefore, it is excluded from the repertoire.

 However, in coming years if this character is seen in frequent use, NBGP may reconsider including it in a later version of its LGR for the Oriya script.